HuajiMUR233/PythonIsPlugin/README.md

 # Python Is Plugin

-> A plugin that allows you to set the Python version you want to rely on (but you may not be able to start without it)
+> Let you can depend a you want python version